 - The Director of Procurement Services is responsible for determining the fair market value of donated property.

-Transfers between departments will be accomplished by means of an Asset Transfer Request.
+Transfers between departments will be accomplished by means of a Property Transfer Request.

 - The transferring department is responsible for the completion of the property transfer request.

-- The Property Manager will update the Fixed Assets System upon receipt of a Property Transfer Request.
+- Property Management will update the Fixed Assets System upon receipt of a Property Transfer Request.

 Excess property is property for which the using department no longer has a need.

-- When excess property is turned in to the Property Manager, maximum effort will be made to reissue the property to other departments on campus.
+- When excess property is turned in to Property Management, maximum effort will be made to reissue the property to other departments on campus.

 - The Property Manager will arrange for pick-up and delivery of excess property.

 - Such property will normally be reissued on a "no charge" basis."
-The Property Manager will advertise excess property by use of the e-mail system.
+Property Management will advertise excess property by use of the e-mail system.